Organelles in eukaryotic and prokaryotic

 In the two-empire system arising from the work of Édouard .

-There are two general classes of cells that exist: the self-sustaining simple cells known as prokaryotic (bacteria and .
+The other defining characteristic of prokaryotic cells is that it does not possess membrane-bound cell organelles such as a nucleus.It is made up of several types of organelles that allow the cell to function and reproduce.
 Made from a network of protein threads, it forms a scaffold inside the cell to give it strength and help it .
 Eukaryotic cells are usually larger than prokaryotic cells, and they are found mainly in multicellular organisms.

 Eukaryotic Cell vs Prokaryotic Cell